gitkraken/gitkraken-client-docs/gitkraken-client/pushing-and-pulling.md

 ***
 ## Fetching
 Pulling and fetching take updates from the remote and get them into our local repo.
+You can fetch by selecting the Pull dropdown.
+Additionally, you can select the radio button next to the desired option to change the behavior of this button.

 <img src="/wp-content/uploads//pull-options.png" srcset="/wp-content/uploads//pull-options@2x.png" class="img-bordered img-responsive center">